pivotal/docs-tap/cli-plugins/apps/command-reference/tanzu-apps-workload-update.md

 Workload configuration options include:

-- Source code to build (if there is a `.tanzuignore` file, filepaths listed there will be ignored in the build)
+- Source code to build (if there is a `.tanzuignore` file, file paths listed there are ignored in the build)
 - runtime resource limits
 - environment variables
 - services to bind